 3. Make Contact Lists

-In the True Dialog Platform / Portal, you setup a contact list by defining how you want your contacts to be filtered (segmented).
+In the 3Seventy Platform / Portal, you setup a contact list by defining how you want your contacts to be filtered (segmented).
 This means you can create a list (segment) before you even have contacts in your account.
 Lists are dynamic, so as people opt-in or add a new contact attribute, they will be automatically added to the lists you pre-build.

 The base of every contact list will be “Contact Is a Subscriber” (see screenshot)